 Everything in the national and spiritual position of the Apostles was unfavourable to the formament a moral tion of a written record of Christian history or doctrine.
 The training of the Palestinian Jews was exclusively oral.
 The Old Testament was an inexhaustible field for study, which admitted no rival and seemed to require no supplement.
 Even those teachers who, like Gamaliel, were acquainted with Greek literature, remained faithful to the ancient tradition, which forbade them to commit anything to writing.
 And this discipline under which St Paul was schooled, must have been less incompatible with literary effort than the rude life of Galilee.
 As soon as the Apostles are seen in their historical relations, the supernatural energy with which they were inspired is revealed beyond all cavil.
 That the New Testament should have been written by Jews-and St Luke is the only Gentile, if, indeed, he was a Gentile, among the apostolic writers-is a moral miracle of overwhelming dignity, if only account be taken of the traditions and prejudices among which they, like CHAP.
 II. all their countrymen, were born and reared.
 The general disinclination of Jews for literary The Apostles work must have been greatly increased in the looked forcase of the Apostles by the spiritual position ward to no long historic which they occupied.
 For them the kingdom of future.
 God was already at hand in the fulness of its completed triumph.
 The close of the old dispensation appeared to coincide with the final consummation of the new.
 The slow development of countless ages was brought together in their perspective in the one awful scene of the revelation of the Lord.
-The time seemed to be imminent when they which were alive and remained should 1 Thess, iv.
+The time seemed to be imminent when they which were alive and remained should 1 These. iv.
 17. be caught up to meet Him.
 The future to which they looked forward was one in which there would be no need for written monuments of the first coming of Christ, for it was to be enlightened by Rev. xxi.
-23. the abiding glory of the Saviour.

-But while the Apostles, like the prophets in Their insight former times, failed to see the full meaning of min the Etertheir own work, the same circumstances which hid of their inspifrom them the history of following generations ration. enabled them to pierce through all that is seen and temporal to the spiritual and eternal.
+23. the abiding glory of the Saviour. ۱ 1 But while the Apostles, like the prophets in Their insight former times, failed to see the full meaning of nal, one sign their own work, the same circumstances which hid of their inspifrom them the history of following generations ration. enabled them to pierce through all that is seen and temporal to the spiritual and eternal.
 'Men wrote history, as it had never been written, whose present seemed to have no natural sequel; and unfolded doctrine with far-seeing wisdom, while they looked eagerly for that divine presence in which all partial knowledge should be done away.'
 They erred not in their spiritual apprehension of things, but as to the temporal dress in which they arrayed them.
-The 'Lord came' and His 'kingdom' was established, vet not so as to dispense with the long labour of men in realizing its blessings.
-Thus it is that the writings of the Apostles and Evangelists are instinct with inexhaustible lessons.
-If we look at them on their historical side it is this peculiarity of their origin which is the condition of their divine authority. reach forward to the end of the dispensation in which we are living.
-Like Christianity itself they belong to no one age.
-Their authors wrote in the immediate contemplation of that glorious triumph of Christ in which it culminates.
-'Heaven lay about them,' and as that light faded from the world, a Christian literature succeeded to a New Testament.
+The 'Lord came' and His 'kingdom' was established, yet not so as to dispense with the long labour of men in realizing its blessings.
+Thus it is that the writings of the Apostles THE BIBLE IN THE CHURCH.